XziimP/precedent-case-evidence/README.md

   because I supposively pointed a big knife at someone.
   From now on I will not put up with this injustice any longer.
 Drop my case thank you.

+  Christian Selph also wrote a statement which can be viewed in the above pictures, stateing that Katrina Buskirk is mentally unstable I also agree with this statement.

-  Klamath County tried to use me to virtue signal and point attention away from all of the sex offenders they cater to and have a high population of sex offenders in Klamath.
+  Klamath County tried to use me to virtue signal and point attention away from all of the sex/violent offenders they cater to and have a high population of sex offenders in Klamath.

   Another example "Gary Using" who beat his wife severely was let out of jail after only a few weeks was released with no punisment.
-Not long after released Gary
+Not long after they  released Gary
   Using was arrested for shooting a person to death.
 Why were his gun rites not taken away in the first place?

   We also have officers in Klamath stealing drugs and what not from their evidence room only to end up in a car crash because their so high from the drugs lol!